Error establishing a database connection

 3 Steps to Duplicate a MySQL Table Using CREATE TABLE LIKE

-I take the first table in the above chart for an example, we can do this to copy a table:
+I take one table in the above for an example, we can do this to copy a table:

 By copying tables and changing tables’ name, I solved Error establishing a database connection.